The high protein craze: Fad or fixture in the Singaporean diet?

 For people who have higher protein needs such as active individuals, or those who have trouble consuming enough protein through meals, Dr Glenn Low, a resident physician at DTAP Clinics, said that products such as high-protein milk – which are increasingly popular – can still be a good way to meet protein needs.

-However, he noted that they should still be viewed as a supplement to one's diet and they should not be a replacement for whole foods.
+However, he noted that they should still be viewed as supplements to one's diet and they should not be replacements for whole foods.

 "For most healthy individuals, there is no inherent harm in moderate use of high-protein milk … The bigger risk from the trend is not protein itself, but the idea that 'high-protein' automatically means healthy," Dr Low cautioned.